 Data normality distribution was initially verified using the Kolmogorov-Smirnov test.
-Data were presented using central tendency and dispersion measures.
+Data was presented using central tendency and dispersion measures.
 The association was verified by Pearson's Chi-Squared Test and/or Fisher's Exact Test.
-Comparisons between the group with and without PTSD were performed using the Student's t-test or the Mann-Whitney test.
+Comparisons between the group with and without PTSD were performed using the student's T-Test or the Mann-Whitney test.
 All tests were applied with 95% confidence.
 The analysis was performed using the Statistical Package for the Social Sciences (SPSS), version 13.0 for Windows.